Hole 1 Par 5

-A short downhill par 4 that plays down the edge of the plateau ofering a chance for a good score.
-The only fatal danger off the tee is on the left of a generus fairway.
-The fairway bunker is positioned to catch only very short right drives and rarely comes into play.
+A short downhill par 4 that plays down the edge of the plateau offering a chance for a good score.
+The only fatal danger off the tee is on the left of a generous fairway.
 The green runs away from the player on the approach which can make distance judgement tricky but the ball can be landed short to run into the green which can sometimes be the best option.
+There is a small bunker front left of the green.
 Downwind long hitters can reach the approach or green itself from the drive offering a good birdie opportunity.

 Hole 12 Par 5

 An uphill par 5 that plays longer than its yardage.
 The generous fairway slopes slightly right to left and is protected by trees both sides.
 A fairway bunker on the right hand side is the only real danger before the green which is over a slight brow.
 The green itself is fairly undulating proving the main defence with a solitary bunker of the right for protection.
 A classic par 5 that does not hide any danger from the player and if played well can offer a good score.